 Students should cancel appointments at least 12 hours prior to the scheduled time.

 Students may register for courses and workshops on the “Courses and Workshops” calendar.
 Course and workshop descriptions will still be posted on the LCSC’s Google calendar.
+Courses labeled "IMS" are designed for international military students.

 To access the MCU Communications Style Guide, 13th Edition, Click here.